getlogbook/logbook/docs/quickstart.rst

     error_handler = SyslogHandler('logbook example', level='ERROR', bubble=True)
     with error_handler.applicationbound():
         # whatever is executed here and an error is logged to the
-        # error handler but it will also bubble up to the default
+        # error handler but it will also bubble up other handles.
-        # stderr handler.
         ...

 So what if you want to only log errors to the syslog and nothing to